danbev/learning-ai/notes/vit.md

 'cream' 10004 [0      ...
 512]
 ```

-Lets take a look at how an image would be processed by an ViT.
+Lets take a look at how an image would be processed by a ViT.
 We start with
 an image which is like our complete sentence above:
 ```
                      250x250